petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-Using Calkit or a similar workflow like that of [showyourwork](https://show-your.work), outer and inner loop iterations can happen in the same tool.
+Using Calkit or a similar workflow like that of [showyourwork](https://show-your.work), outer and inner loop iterations can be worked on in the same tool e.g., VS Code, reducing context switching costs.
-I assume there is some potential for efficiency gain there.
-Imagine the overhead of your current process if you want to perform a single outer loop iteration and how effectively you can predict when one will be required.

-Another argument against applying CR to research projects is that software products are supposed to have long lives, whereas one could argue research project materials typically should have short lives, except for a long-lived publication, or in the case that the research is done to support a more generally useful software product.
-This would lead us to believe that there should be few iterations.
+On the other hand,
-Maybe the important cycle time is not the iterations within a given study, but at a higher level---iterations between studies themselves.
+maybe the important cycle time(s) are not for iterations within a given study, but at a higher level---iterations between studies themselves.
 However, one could argue that delivering a fully reproducible project along with a paper provides a working template for the next study, effectively reducing that "outer outer loop" cycle time.

 If CR practices mean that it's easy to get set up and run, and again, the thing actually works, perhaps the next study can be done more quickly.
+At the very least,
+the new project owner will not need to reinvent the wheel in terms of project structure and tooling.
 Even if it's just one day per study saved, imagine how that compounds over time.
 I've heard quite a few stories of grad students being handed code